 It may be changed with your approval by submitting the appropriate paperwork to your finance officer.
 However, you should first consult legal counsel.

 You have the option to establish residency or domicile each time you are transferred to a new location.
 Once you change your residence or domicile, you may not revert to a previous residence without re-establishing a new physical presence according to residency laws of that state.

 You can't vote in person at embassies, consulates, or military installations.
 The online assistant at FVAP.gov or your Voting Assistance Officer can help you complete the necessary absentee voting forms found at FVAP.gov and provide additional information.

 Spouses and eligible family members

-MSRRA does not permit you to choose any State; you must establish residency or domicile.
-Ways to do this may include voting, paying taxes, owning property, holding a driver's license and registering a vehicle.
-Requirements vary by State; consult legal counsel to discuss tax implications and other effects of MSRRA.
-As a military spouse you can:
+MSRRA still does not permit you to choose any state; you or your service member must have established residency in a state.
+Ways to do this may include voting, paying taxes, owning property, holding a driver's license, and registering a vehicle.
+Residency requirements vary by state.
+Please consult legal counsel to discuss tax implications and other effects of MSRRA.
+As a military spouse, you can: